dianaciu03/Library-Management/README.md

 # Library Management

 A simple fullstack application meant to provide a library with the necessary functionality for managing their inventory, as well as keeping track of the borrowed books and the contact information.
 It was developed using C# .NET Framework and has a simple GUI created with Windows Forms.
 It has 3 different storage options: MSSQL for borrow history, CSV file for user information and XML file for the library's inventory.
+<br/>Project duration: 3 weeks

 ## Features
 * Full CRUD operations for efficently managing the book inventory